Applied structural geology

 A kinematic approach - modelling structural evolution

-by incorporating the 4th dimension: Time
+Incorporating the 4th dimension: time

 T1